 Intrinsic motivation means that an individual is motivated from within.
 He/she has the desire to perform well at the workplace because the results are in accordance with his/her belief system.

-So if you are a manager, supervisor or in a leadership role, please be intentional with your feedback or praise.
-Make sure it is empowering and your employees understand your expectations.
+Research has shown that praise increases intrinsic motivation, and so does positive employee feedback.
+So if you are a manager, supervisor, or in a leadership role, please be intentional with your feedback or praise.
+Make sure it is empowering and that your employees understand your employee expectations.

 Motivated employees ensure: